cranchange/cran_change.org/letter.md

 3. Publish a single exhaustive and **authoritative source of criteria that a package must meet to be accepted on CRAN**.

 Currently some package authors do not have a clear idea whether their package will be accepted on CRAN, not on base of the automatic checks but about the content and goal of their packages.
 The policy currently says of "publication quality ", but that might be not well understood for those outside academia and leaves out many useful packages to the community that are not scientific or academic.

 This sets the CRAN reviewers in a position to judge on a nebulous criteria and differences between what reviewers deem of publication quality and hence on what is suitable for CRAN.
-If CRAN rejecting packages based on qualitative assessments of content detailed criteria should be published if so.
+Which has lead to rejecting submissions based on undocumented criteria, or inconsistently applied criteria.
+For instance packages for colour palettes have been rejected as insufficient while others where accepted or requiring sufficient documentation but refusing to accept any examples with `\dontrun{}` and `\donttest{}`.
+If CRAN rejecting packages based on qualitative assessments of content detailed criteria should be published.
 For example: https://devguide.ropensci.org/policies.html#policies

 4. **Consult with the community to create or modify CRAN policy**.